-- 19. The Union and the City agree that the following guidelines will be used in the submission of grievances: - a.
-The basis and date of the grievance as known at the time of submission; - b.
-The section(s) of the contract which the Union believes has been violated; - c.
+- The Union and the City agree that the following guidelines will be used in the submission of grievances. - a.
+The specific reason or reasons for the grievance, including the date of the incident giving rise to the grievance, an explanation of the harm that occurred, and the name, classification, and department of the affected employee or employees; - b.
+The section(s) of the Agreement which the Union or grievant, as applicable, believes has been violated; - c.
 The remedy or solution being sought by the Grievant.